Marco Polo (1851 ship): Service history

-The vessel was constructed at Marsh Creek in Saint John, New Brunswick by James Smith.
+James Smith constructed the vessel at Marsh Creek in Saint John, New Brunswick.
 Construction began in Fall 1850.
-While under construction the ship's frame was scattered about the shipyard by a storm and the skeleton had to be reassembled.
-The construction was completed in April 1851 and the vessel was launched at Marsh Creek.
-The launch was disastrous, as Marco Polo touched the bank of the creek while sliding down the slipway.
+While under construction, the ship's frame was scattered about the shipyard by a storm, and the skeleton had to be reassembled.
+The construction was completed in April 1851, and the vessel was launched at Marsh Creek.
+The launch was disastrous, as Marco Polo touched the creek's bank while sliding down the slipway.
 The vessel went over on her side and became stuck in the mud of Marsh Creek.
-The uneven pressure from the weight of the ship caused the keel to become curved so it was 6 in higher in the middle than at the ends.
-Marco Polo was refloated two weeks after launching and was registered on May 26, 1851 under the ownership of James Smith and his son, James Thomas Smith.
+The uneven pressure from the ship's weight caused the keel to become curved, so she was 6 in higher in the middle than at the ends.
+Marco Polo was refloated two weeks after launching and was registered on May 26, 1851, under the ownership of James Smith and his son, James Thomas Smith.

 Cargo trade

-On May 31, 1851 Marco Polo sailed from Saint John to Liverpool, England with a cargo of timber, making the crossing in 15.3 days.
-The vessel's maiden voyage under William Thomas was a success and upon arrival, was offered for sale by James Smith.
-Marco Polo did not sell and the clipper was sent in ballast to Mobile, Alabama to pick up a cargo of cotton.
+On May 31, 1851, Marco Polo sailed from Saint John to Liverpool, England with a cargo of timber, making the crossing in 15.3 days.
+The vessel's maiden voyage under William Thomas was a success, and upon arrival, she was offered for sale by James Smith.
+Marco Polo did not sell, and the clipper was sent in ballast to Mobile, Alabama, to pick up a cotton cargo.
 The clipper made a second voyage to Liverpool, this time under the command of Amor Crosby.
-In February 1852, James Smith transferred all his shares in the clipper to his son, James Thomas Smith who then sold the vessel to Paddy McGee.
+In February 1852, James Smith transferred all his shares in the clipper to his son, James Thomas Smith, who then sold the vessel to Paddy McGee.
 McGee then flipped Marco Polo for profit to James Baines of James Baines & Co.